okta/okta-sdk-python/README.md

 - [Building the SDK](#building-the-sdk)
 - [Contributing](#contributing)

-This repository contains the Okta management SDK for Python.
-This SDK can be used in your server-side code to interact with the Okta management API and

 - Create and update users with the [Users API][users-api-docs]
 - Add security factors to users with the [Factors API][factors-api-docs]
 - Manage groups with the [Groups API][groups-api-docs]